 Margeaux Weston is a neurodivergent author and editor.

 As an author, she creates nonfiction stories for young readers and young adults, including two in the A Day That Changed America series: The March on Washington and Brown v.
-Board of Education (Capstone Press), 20th Century African American History for Kids (Rockridge Press) and the upcoming The Story of Fannie Lou Hamer (Rockridge Press).
+Board of Education (Capstone Press), 20th Century African American History for Kids (Rockridge Press), and upcoming nonfiction projects.
 Margeaux is represented by Eric Smith of PS Literary.

 Margeaux is available to work in nonfiction, creative nonfiction, southern gothic, speculative fiction, mystery, historical, and women's fiction.
 For sensitivity reading, she reads for Louisiana culture, neurodiversity, Black American culture, gun violence, and intercultural relationships.